Compiled by the Road Trip Alberta team

 Besides the abundant and varied wildlife, it is important to also mention the unique flora and fauna found in Writing-on-Stone.
 This includes nearly 400 flowering plant species, and over 80 species that are uncommon or rare in Alberta found within the park.

-Whatever you decide to do during a summer excursion, just note that Writing-on-Stone Provincial Park is quite isolated so remember to bring food, lots of water, sunscreen, bug spray, and it would be handy to have a first-aid kit available just in case of emergencies.
+Whatever you decide to do during a summer excursion, just note that Writing-on-Stone Provincial Park is quite isolated so remember to bring food, lots of water, sunscreen, and bug spray, and it would be handy to have a first-aid kit available just in case of emergencies.

 A Note About Rattlesnake Safety